voxowl/particubes/lua-docs/content/particubes-file-format.md

 - Source metadata

 	Can be used to represent raw source metadata.
-Data that's not being considered by Particubes when importing from a different file format (like Magicavoxel .vox).
+Data that's not being considered by Cubzh when importing from a different file format (like Magicavoxel .vox).
 We want to keep this to be able to rewrite it if the file gets exported back to its original format.

 	Note: one metadata chunk can contain metadata from different sources.